Event: Beatbox Battle World Championships

 The first beatbox championships was a part of a hip hop festival, next to the DJ battles.
 The tournament held a men’s and women’s solo battle as well as a tag team battle.

 While the event was a success, the event would not have a second till four years later in 2009.
-Since then, the event has been a triennial (every three years) battle, with championships in 2012 and 2015.
-All four championships has had separate male and female solo battles, with the hopes more female beatboxers would enter.
+Since then, the event has been a triennial (every three years) battle, with championships in 2012, 2015 and 2018.
+All four prior championships has had separate male and female solo battles, with the hopes more female beatboxers would enter.
 The tag team and crew battles has only seen two championships, with the 2015 having all four categories.
-And though a loopstation showcase is a staple of the event, there has yet to be a loopstation category at the World Championships.
+And though a loopstation showcase is a staple of the event, there has not been a loopstation category at the World Championships till 2018.

 Though not a rule, many previous winners rarely compete again and those that do will typically wait till the following championships.
 For example, Bellatrix won the 2009 championships and entered again in 2015.
 Though this could be because she judged the 2012 championships.